 The city became even more important after a rebellion of Seleucia against king Vardanes, which ended in 43 CE.
-The Roman historian Ammianus Marcellinus calls Vardanes the founder of Ctesiphon (Roman History, 23.6.23), which suggests that he did something to improve the status of this city.
-A generation later, king Pacorus is said to have increased its inhabitants and built its walls.Ctesiphon measured 30 square kilometers (cf. the 13.7 square kilometers of imperial Rome).
+The Roman historian Ammianus Marcellinus calls Vardanes the founder of Ctesiphon,note[Ammianus Marcellinus, Roman History 23.6.23.] which suggests that he did something to improve the status of this city.
+A generation later, king Pacorus II is said to have increased its inhabitants and built its walls.note[Ammianus Marcellinus, Roman History 23.6.23.]
+Ctesiphon measured 30 square kilometers (cf. the 13.7 square kilometers of imperial Rome).

-In the second century CE, the large city became the natural target for Roman aggression, because the Romans thought that the capture of the Parthian capital would inevitably result in the fall of the eastern empire.
+In the second century CE, the large city became the natural target for Roman aggression, because the Romans thought that the capture of the Parthian capital would inevitably result in the fall of the rival empire.
 In 116, 165, and 198, the emperors Trajan, Lucius Verus (or: to be more precise: his general Avidius Cassius), and Septimius Severus took Seleucia and Ctesiphon.
 But the Parthian state was organized in a very loose fashion, which gave it a certain resilience.

 However, in the long run, the capture by Septimius Severus had a disastrous result.
 According to a modern estimate, the Romans took away so much gold and silver that they were able to postpone a European economic crisis for three or four decades, and we can imagine the consequences for the Parthians.
 Their empire was seriously weakened and in 224, the Persian vassal king Ardašir revolted.
 Two years later, he took Ctesiphon, and this time, it meant the end of Parthia.
-It also marked the beginning of the second Persian empire, ruled by the Sasanian kings.
+It also marked the beginning of the second Persian Empire, ruled by the Sasanian kings.

 In the fifth century, Ctesiphon became a very important center of Nestorianism, a Christian church that disagrees with the western churches about the nature of Christ.
-Missionaries from Ctesiphon christianized many people along the Silk road, e.g., at Rhagae and Maracanda, and in Margiana and Aria.
+Missionaries from Ctesiphon christianized many people along the Silk Road, e.g., at Rhagae and Maracanda, and in Margiana and Aria.
 In 635, the first Christians reached China.

 The fifth century also witnessed how the Tigris changed its course: it went through the round city, which was now partly on the same bank as Seleucia.
 In the eastern half, one could find palaces and the mansions of the rich people.
 The city probably had no fire temple.

 In 540, the Sasanian king Khusrau I conquered the capital of Roman Syria, Antioch.
-The inhabitants were deported and settled in a new city near Ctesiphon and Veh-Ardašir, which was called Khusrau's Antioch.
-There were perhaps four comparable settlements.
-As a consequence, the Arabs started to call the place Al-Mada'in, "the cities".
+The inhabitants were deported and settled in a new city near Ctesiphon and Veh-Ardašir, which was called "Khusrau's Antioch".
+There was perhaps a third comparable settlement, and as a consequence, the Arabs started to call the place Al-Mada'in, "the cities".